Gigi Meroni: International career

-Meroni made 6 appearances for Italian national team between 1966 and 1967, scoring 2 goals.
+Meroni made six appearances for Italy national team between 1966 and 1967, scoring two goals.
 His first call-up for Italy was in a qualifier against Poland in 1966, making his debut on 19 March 1966, in a 0–0 away draw against France.
 He scored the first goal for the Azzurri in Bologna, 14 June 1966, marking the sixth goal of the Italy–Bulgaria 6–1 friendly match in preparation for the World Cup.
 He scored a goal in the other friendly, Italy–Argentina 3–0, held in Turin eight days later.

 He participated in the ill-fated expedition led by coach Edmondo Fabbri at the World Cup in England in 1966, which culminated with the incredible 1–0 defeat to North Korea, and Italy's elimination in the first round.
 The continuing differences with the coach meant Meroni only played the second game against the USSR.